Vector Currents of Massive Neutrinos of an Electroweak Nature

-Their appearance in the nuclear Coulomb field can also be explained by the contribution $f_{1\nu_{l}}^{E}<r_{\nu_{l}}^{2}>_{E}$ of the mixed interference between the interactions with photon of the neutrino charge and charge radius.
-They of course appear as well as at the expense of weak neutral currents.
-In the latter case from (\ref{13}) and its structural components $g_{V_{\nu_{l}}}^{2},$ we are led to a correspondence principle that the nature of difermions depends on an interaction type.
-Therefore, the availability of mixedly interference contributions $g_{V_{\nu_{l}}}f_{1\nu_{l}}^{I}$ and $g_{V_{\nu_{l}}}<r_{\nu_{l}}^{2}>_{I}$ in the scattering cross section (\ref{12}) can also confirm the fact that the existence of paraneutrinos with an electroweak behavior is, by itself, not excluded.
+Their appearance in the nuclear Coulomb field can also be explained by the contribution $f_{1\nu_{l}}^{E}<r_{\nu_{l}}^{2}>_{E}$ of the mixed interference between the interactions with a photon of the neutrino charge and charge radius.
+They of course appear also at the expense of weak currents.
+In the latter case from (\ref{13}) and its structural components, $g_{V_{\nu_{l}}}^{2},$ we are led to a correspondence principle that the nature of difermions depends on an interaction type.
+Therefore, the availability of mixedly interference contributions $g_{V_{\nu_{l}}}f_{1\nu_{l}}^{I}$ and $g_{V_{\nu_{l}}}<r_{\nu_{l}}^{2}>_{I}$ in the scattering cross section (\ref{12}) can also confirm that the existence of paraneutrinos with electroweak behavior is, by itself, not excluded.

 Here it is relevant to note that (\ref{9}) redoubles the value of mixedly interference terms.
-But the number of difermions and those phenomena which lead to their formation coincide.
-Such a symmetry explains the separation of any type of the mixedly interference cross section into the two.
+But the number of difermions and those phenomena that lead to their formation coincide.
+Such a symmetry explains the separation of any type of the mixedly interference cross section into the two equal parts.

 Thus, if we sum each of (\ref{11})-(\ref{13}) over $s',$ one can write (\ref{10}) in the form

 where the purely Coulomb scattering cross section behaves as